walkiisun/M5Dot/Getting Started.md

 # Getting Started

 There are many "test files" on the server that can be used to "get started".
-To get started download the Server Folder onto your server and follow the video and written instructions here.
+To get started download the "Server" Folder onto your server and follow the video and written instructions here.

+It is a requirment to set up the server to complete the other tests below.
+After that, any test can be completed in any order.

-## Setting up the Broker
+## Set up the Broker
 1. **Download the Broker**: The broker for this project is EMQX.

      A link to install the broker on the server can be found [here](https://docs.emqx.com/en/enterprise/v5.1/deploy/install.html).
 The dashboard for the server can be found at: